AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/pipeline-setup.md

 In the previous document of the AEM Quick Site Creation journey, [Create Site from Template,](create-site.md) you learned how to use a site template to quickly create an AEM site that can be further customized using front-end tools and now you should now:

 * Understand how to obtain AEM Site templates.
-* Learn how to create a new site using a template.
+* Learn how to create a site using a template.
 * See how to download the template from your new site to provide to the front-end developer.

 This article builds on those fundamentals so you can set up a front-end pipeline, which the front-end developer will use later in the journey to deploy front-end customizations.